oliwiabor22/PROJECT_Performance_Analysis_of_Ski_Lifts_Chairlift_and_Gondola/README.md

 Simulation comparing efficiency of an 8-person chairlift and a 10-person gondola in transporting skiers.
 Focus on throughput, waiting time, and operational breaks over a 1-hour period.

-Note: The full implementation of this project is kept private.
+> Note: The full implementation of this project is kept **private**.
 This repository contains the project description and results.

 Key Learnings